insightsengineering/osprey/README.md

 A stable release of all `NEST` packages from June 2022 is also available [here](https://github.com/insightsengineering/depository#readme).

-In order to run many of the examples you will also need to install the [`scda`](https://github.com/insightsengineering/scda) package.
+In order to run many of the examples you will need to install the [`scda`](https://github.com/insightsengineering/scda) package.